wayneyaoo/alfred-cheat/README.md

 - To search across all your sheets for some keyword: `cheat --search <keyword>`

+- When you find your desired record and you wanna paste it directly to the app you're using (e.g., Terminal or iTerm2), hit `Enter`.
+This behavior can be changed in the Alfred setting ([#3](https://github.com/wx-Yao/alfred-cheat/issues/2#issuecomment-509689404)).

+- If you like to just copy, hit `cmd-c`.

 # Parsing rule

 It's not even a rule...
 You just need to remember two things when writing your cheat sheet: